gantry/docs/pages/01.gantry5/03.particles/06.position/docs.md

 | :------ | :----------------------------------                |
 | Key     | Sets the reference key used in module assignments. |

 There are two different sets of settings for a **Position**.
-The first is in the **Settings Administrative Panel** which enables you to set a default **Key** for the Configuration.
-In the event that you are editing the settings of the default Configuration, this key becomes the global default, which is used unless overridden in either another configuration's **Settings Administrative Panel** or in the individual **Particle** settings within the **Layout Manager**.
+The first is in the **Settings Administrative Panel** which enables you to set a default **Key** for the outline.
+In the event that you are editing the settings of the default outline, this key becomes the global default, which is used unless overridden in either another outline's **Settings Administrative Panel** or in the individual **Particle** settings within the **Layout Manager**.

 {% endset %}
 {% set tab2 %}